-High Conservation Values (HCVs) and Harvesting & Regeneration Draft Plans 2019
+High Conservation Values (HCVs) and Harvesting & Regeneration Systems 2019

-As part of its FSC 2020 project, VicForests has reviewed and amended its Harvesting and Regeneration Systems and High Conservation Values (HVCs) Management Systems to better align with FSC Controlled Wood standard.
+As part of its FSC® 2020 project, VicForests has reviewed and amended its Harvesting and Regeneration Systems and High Conservation Values (HCVs) Management Systems to better align with FSC®Controlled Wood standard.

-VicForests has released the following draft plans for the second round of stakeholder input:
+VicForests has released the following plans after extensive stakeholder input: